Acupuncture headache migraine therapy has a strong clinical evidence base for its use.

 There is strong evidence to support acupuncture therapy for people presenting with:

-- Migraine prophylaxis which includes treatment to prevent migraine headache
+- Migraine prophylaxis which includes treatment to prevent migraine headache.

-- Chronic headache
+- Chronic tension-type headache and chronic episodic headache

 What if my condition isn’t listed on this page?

-Before deciding whether headache, migraine acupuncture treatment is for you, feel free to give Peter a call to chat about your individual circumstances and his experience or knowledge of your problem
+Before deciding whether headache migraine acupuncture treatment is for you, feel free to give Peter a call to chat about your individual circumstances and his experience or knowledge of your problem.